rpominov/fun-task/docs/exceptions.md

 }

 // Read a line from stdin somehow and apply main() to it.
-// Details of how it's done are not important for the example. main(inputFromStdin)
+// Details of how it's done are not important for this example. main(inputFromStdin)
 ```